angelosalatino/cso-classifier/README.md

 (3) The parameter *enhancement* can be either "first", "all", or "no".
 This parameter controls whether the classifier will try to infer, given a topic (e.g., Linked Data), only the direct super-topics (e.g., Semantic Web) or all its super-topics (e.g., Semantic Web, WWW, Computer Science).
 Using "first" as value, it will infer only the direct super topics.
 Instead, if using "all", the classifier will infer all its super-topics.
 Using "no" the classifier will not perform any enhancement.
 The default value for *enhancement* is *first*.

-(4) The parameters *explanation* can be either *True* or *False*.
+(4) The parameter *explanation* can be either *True* or *False*.
 This parameter defines whether the classifier should return an explanation.
-This explanation consists of chunks of text, coming from the input paper, that allowed the classifier to infer a given topic.
-This supports the user in better understanding why a certain topic has been returned.
+This explanation consists of chunks of text, coming from the input paper, that allowed the classifier to return a given topic.
+This supports the user in better understanding why a certain topic has been inferred.
 The classifier will return an explanation for all topics, even for the enhanced ones.
 In this case, it will join all the text chunck of all its sub-topics.
 The default value for *explanation* is *False*.

 | Parameter  |  Single Paper | Batch Mode |
 |---|---|---|